loganmcbroom/loganmcbroom.github.io/docs/Software.md

 ### Community Created Tools

 - [NoitaEyeCipherTools](https://github.com/greystorm101/NoitaEyeCipherTools) by Joanie in Jupyter Notebook.
-Tools to analyse and visualise the statistical data.
+Tools to analyze and visualise eye related statistical data.
 - [Noita Eye Glyphs Cipher Bruteforcer]() by Azertinv in Rust.
 Aims to find the cipher of the eye glyphs using a search base fuzzer.
 - [SearchWangTiles](https://gist.github.com/vexx32/cfa23f44edfe4f29ffdcc4c8a77ccbfe) by 🌸Rain🌸 in Powershell.
 Searches Noita's terrain generation wang tiles for a specific pixel color.
 - [Toboter Scripts]() - TODO, discord links